Herman443/personal-webpage/README.md

-Personal Next.js website hosted on a Raspberry Pi, supported by hopes and dreams
+Personal Next.js website hosted whit a Raspberry Pi, built on hopes and dreams